mynormh/catch-of-the-day/lesson.md

   - Instead of referencing `this.props..` for every piece of data we want to display in JSX, we can use ES6's destructuring (inside `render()` but outside of `return..`) so we can just reference the each prop by it's name.
   - A way to make a sort of `if()` statement in JSX (to show one element/component or the other, change text) is to use a ternary operator.
   - If you need access to the key of a component you have to use a prop other than `key` to pass the key and access it (`key` is only for React's use).
+  - You could spread state and pass everything as props to another component but it's not a good practice, you'd be making the component hard to read and maintain.
+So it's better to pass each individual prop, only pass the data that's needed and know exactly what you are passing.
+  - When you have too much code inside the `render()` function it probably means you could separate some parts of it into other components.
+Another option is to pass some part of your code into other functions that act as `render()` functions (returning pieces of JSX).